eclipse-keyple/keyple-website/content/docs/developer-guide/develop-plugin.md

 For the record, this is a wide view of classes implied in the plugin system.
 It is designed to natively handle as much use cas as possible while being easy to use.
-It results of several internal classes, however, plugin's developers will only have to use a few part of this elements.
+It results of several internal classes, however, plugin's developers will only have to use a few part of these elements.

 {{< figure library="true" src="plugin-development/class/Plugin_Class_Full.svg" title="" >}}